lokearm/armchar-swish/README.md

     - However, not using JSON-LD may make the client a lot easier to implement
 + No noValue clause
-    - However, the noValue clause make the reasoner expensive.
+    - However, the noValue clause makes the reasoner expensive.
     - Coding the inference without noValue is more efficient.